Kuldeep3108/Softskill_Assignment_1/README.md

-This repository contains a set of assignments which include a set of emails based on professional scenarios Online aptitude test result
+This repository contains a set of assignments which include a set of emails based on professional scenarios, Online aptitude test result